zhexin1904/gtsam_personal/python/README.md

 See Windows Installation in INSTALL.md in the root directory.

+## Generate Docstrings

+The wrap library provides for building the Python wrapper with docstrings included, sourced from the C++ Doxygen comments.
+To build the Python wrapper with docstrings, follow these instructions:

+1. Change `GENERATE_XML` in `doc/Doxyfile.in` to `YES`.
+2. Build GTSAM.
+This will compile the `doc/Doxyfile.in` into a `Doxyfile`.
+3. From the project root directory, run `doxygen build/<build_name>/doc/Doxyfile`.
+This will generate the Doxygen XML documentation in `xml/`.
+4. Build the Python wrapper with the CMake option `GTWRAP_ADD_DOCSTRINGS` enabled.

 ## Unit Tests

 The Python toolbox also has a small set of unit tests located in the